ezeamaka2/basic-command-line/README.md

 > cd ..

 ## To Clear Screen
-- This command works on all platform
+- This command works on windows
 > cls
+- This command works on bash and zsh
 > clear

 ## Renaming File and Folder